Requirements for Surrogacy in New York and New Jersey

 The criteria to be a surrogate depend upon the professionals you’ll be working with during your journey.
 Every prospective surrogate needs to understand the requirements for being a surrogate and a surrogacy professional should be able to describe them in detail

 While each professional has slightly different requirements for becoming a surrogate, there are a few common expectations every prospective surrogate must meet which are detailed in this article.
-For more information about the legal requirements to become a surrogate mother in New York or New Jersey, please contact our law firm at 914-779-1050.
+For more information about the legal requirements to become a surrogate in New York or New Jersey, please contact our law firm at 914-779-1050.

 ASRM Qualifications for Being a Surrogate

 While there are no federal regulations and no governmental entity overseeing the surrogacy process across the United States, the American Society for Reproductive Medicine (ASRM) — an organization of assisted reproductive technology professionals — has established general guidelines for surrogacy in the United States.

 The ASRM’s published guidelines set forth requirements which they believe should govern the eligibility of intended parents and surrogates and the procedures to be followed in a surrogacy arrangement.
 Most surrogacy agencies, fertility clinics and attorneys follow the ASRM best-practice guidelines before approving a surrogate, making sure that she:

 - Has completed a psychosocial evaluation and been counseled by a qualified mental health professional

-- Has undergone a personal and sexual history examination to screen for STIs and other infections
+- Has undergone a personal and sexual history examination to screen for sexually transmitted infections and other infections

 - Has undergone a complete medical evaluation to ensure she is medically prepared for the surrogacy process